japila-books/spark-sql-internals/docs/whole-stage-code-generation/CodegenContext.md

 `subexpressionEliminationForWholeStageCodegen`...FIXME

-NOTE: `subexpressionEliminationForWholeStageCodegen` is used exclusively when `HashAggregateExec` is requested to HashAggregateExec.md#doConsume[generate a Java source code for whole-stage consume path] (HashAggregateExec.md#doConsumeWithKeys[with grouping keys] or HashAggregateExec.md#doConsumeWithoutKeys[not]).
+`subexpressionEliminationForWholeStageCodegen` is used when `HashAggregateExec` is requested to [generate a Java source code for whole-stage consume path](../physical-operators/HashAggregateExec.md#doConsume) ([with grouping keys](../physical-operators/HashAggregateExec.md#doConsumeWithKeys) or [not](../physical-operators/HashAggregateExec.md#doConsumeWithoutKeys)).

 === [[addNewFunction]] Adding Function to Generated Class -- `addNewFunction` Method